rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 ----------

-Many notable data management techniques were originally developed for managing and processing business data.[^33] Data cubes support access to multidimensional data.
+Many notable data management techniques were originally developed for managing and processing business data.[^33] One such technique is data cubes, which support access to multidimensional data.
 They present data as if it filled cells of a high-dimensional cube, even if the data will probably not fill all of the cells.
 Users can generate different views of the data by drilling-down, rolling-up, and slicing-and-dicing across cells.
 For complex data sets, there will be many dimensions.
-To facilitate retrieval, there can be a rich pre-coordinated index for common queries;
-other queries can be implemented with slower methods such as hashing or B-trees.
+To facilitate retrieval, there can be a rich pre-coordinated index for common queries; other queries can be implemented with slower methods such as hashing or B-trees.

 Data cubes have been extended beyond business information processing to cubes such as the Statistical Data and Metadata eXchange (*SDMX) used in